How To Start Making Soap:

 This is just to give you a basic look and idea of what a recipe or lye calculator looks like.
 Try not to make it more complicated than it is.
 There is a lot on this page, focus on one thing at a time.

 a.
-Enter in "type of lye" #1 (top left hand corner).
+“Type of lye” #1 (top left hand corner).
 In our case it is always NaOH, because KOH is for making liquid soap.

 d.
-Enter in the Superfat % amount for your recipe
+Enter in the Superfat % amount (#4) for your recipe.

 Find out how much lye & water you need to mix with the oils by clicking the “Calculate Recipe” seen below:

 Next click “View or Print Recipe” as seen below.
 This will take you to the recipe to make this batch of soap: